1069

 Detail with emphasis

-The incomplete document (the royal signature and the seal are missing) is about the settlement of a dispute between Archbishop Siegfried I of Mainz and Abbot Widerad of Fulda.
-Both requested a supreme court decision from King Heinrich IV on who was entitled to the “tithe” (a legally prescribed payment in kind to the church, which was originally intended to be used for the welfare of the poor and to provide for the priest) and thus also the property rights in Alsfeld.
+The document, which remained incomplete (the royal signature and seal are missing), is kept among the “Fulda Imperial Charters” in the State Archives in Marburg.
+It concerns the settlement of a tithe dispute between Archbishop Siegfried I of Mainz and Abbot Widerad of Fulda.
+Both requested a supreme court decision from King Henry IV regarding who was entitled to the “tithe” (a legally required tax in kind paid to the church, originally intended for poor relief and the support of the priest) and thus the property rights in Alsfeld.
+In his judgment, King Henry confirmed the Monastery of Fulda, stating that the tithe rights exercised by the monastery were lawful, and rejected further claims by the Archbishop of Mainz.
+(MNic)